bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 @body

-The `bit-docs` plugin system provides hooks that allow you to modify your generated website, without the need to modify `bit-docs` itself.
+The `bit-docs` plugin system provides hooks that allow you to modify your generated website.

 A number of plugins are maintained by the bit-docs organization.
-Some of these plugins provide core functionality, and will need to be included with every project, unless they are replaced.
-Typically you will need a "finder" plugin to pull in files, a "processor" plugin to processes pulled in data, and then a "generator" plugin to generate the output.
-So, a typical `bit-docs` enabled project will include:
+Some of these plugins provide core functionality, and will need to be included with every project, unless they are replaced; typically you will need a "finder" plugin to pull in files, a "processor" plugin to processes pulled in data, and then a "generator" plugin to generate the output.

+So, a typical `bit-docs` enabled project will probably include:

-- [bit-docs-glob-finder] - Finder
+- [bit-docs-glob-finder] — Finder
 - [bit-docs-dev] — Processor
 - [bit-docs-js] — Processor
 - [bit-docs-generate-html] — Generator

-Continue reading, and we'll explore the architecture of a typical `bit-docs` plugin.
+Here we'll explore the architecture of a typical `bit-docs` plugin.

 ## Essentials of a Plugin